RAG performance optimization

 Method 3: Add content delimiters

-If the retrieved text chunks are randomly mixed in the prompt template, it is difficult for the model to understand the structure of the entire prompt.
-Therefore, we recommend that you clearly separate the prompt and the ${documents} variable.
+If retrieved text chunks are randomly mixed in a prompt template, it is difficult for a large model to understand the overall prompt structure.
+Clearly separate the prompt from the ${documents} variable.

-In addition, to ensure the best effect, make sure that the ${documents} variable appears only once in your prompt template.
-For more information, see the correct example on the left in the following table.
+In addition, to ensure the best results, make sure that the variable ${documents} appears only once in your prompt template.
+For reference, see the correct example on the left below.

 Correct example